Meet the UEFA Women's Champions League group contenders | UEFA Women's Champions League

 - Ajax and Brann are the first teams from the Netherlands and Norway respectively to make the group stage.
 Brann are the only club who have never previously been among the last 16 in any format.

-- France is the second nation to have three teams in a group stage after Germany in 2021/22.
+- France is the second nation to have three teams in a group stage after Germany (Wolfsburg, Bayern and Hoffenheim) in 2021/22.
 Paris is the second city to have two teams in a group stage after London (Arsenal and Chelsea) in 2021/22 and 2022/23.

 Pot 1 (automatic entrants)